 Are you looking for some things to do around Orlando that don’t involve theme parks?
 We have good news for you: Many of Florida’s best attractions make perfect day trips from Orlando.

-Whether you want to relax on a beach, watch wildlife, do an Everglades airboat safari, be blown away by a rocket launch into space, or swim with manatees, central Florida has so much to offer.
+Whether you want to relax on a beach, watch Florida wildlife, do an Everglades airboat safari, be blown away by a rocket launch into space, or swim with manatees, you can do it all on day trips from central Florida.

 We lived in Florida for years and know Florida well.
 It’s a big state, and it can take a ridiculous amount of time to get from place to place by car.
 If your bucket list of Florida attractions is all over the state, it’s best to split it up.
 You can do all of South Florida on day trips from Miami, and then use a few Orlando day trips to check out the northern half of the state.

-In this article, we list 20 of the best day trips from Orlando, all sorted according to travel distance from Orlando.
+In this article, we’re focusing on the best day trips from Orlando, Florida.
+They’re all sorted according to travel distance from downtown Orlando.

 Pin it to your favorite travel board on Pinterest or share it on Reddit!